-Flue gas is the mixture of gases produced when fuel is burned in appliances such as boilers, furnaces, or tankless water heaters.
-In heating appliances, these gases must be carefully vented through an exhaust or flue system to prevent buildup of carbon monoxide and other combustion by-products inside a building.
+Flue gas is the mixture of gases produced when fuel is burned in appliances such as gas boilers, furnaces, or tankless water heaters.
+In heating appliances, these gases must be carefully vented through an exhaust or flue system, often called a gas boiler flue to prevent buildup of carbon monoxide and other combustion by-products inside a building.

 What Is Flue Gas?
 The Definition You Need